 Objective: To plan and carry out an experiment to compare and graph the rate of cooling in insulated and uninsulated containers.

 Ask students how you might carry out an experiment to see how quickly heat is lost from an uninsulated compared to an insulated container.
 One way might be to put a digital thermometer into each of two jars of hot water, one insulated and the other not.
 Students could take temperature readings at specific intervals to keep a record of temperature change over time.

 Have each team pour hot water into two pint-sized glass canning jars.
 Cover the tops of the jars with plastic wrap and insert a thermometer (preferably digital) through the plastic into each jar so that the readout is easily visible.
 Wrap one jar in an insulating material.
 Place the jars outside, keeping them about a foot apart.
-Have students read the water temperature in the two jars every two to four minutes and record the results on a chart.
+Using the Heat Trap Data Sheet, have students record the water temperature in the two jars every four minutes.

 Afterward, make a line graph of the data, with temperature on the vertical (y) axis and time on the horizontal (x) axis, to look for patterns in the results.
 Did both jars lose heat?
 How quickly did the insulated jar lose heat compared to the unwrapped jar?
 What evidence is there that insulation reduced the heat loss?
 (Compare the ending temperatures of the two jars.)
 Ask the students to think of a way to summarize their findings.
 (E.g. “Both jars lost heat, but the insulated jar lost heat more slowly than the uninsulated jar.”
 “The insulation slowed the heat loss.”
 “Both jars lost heat, but the insulated jar was ten degrees warmer than the uninsulated jar at the end of the experiment, so the insulation kept in some heat.”)